7 Signs Your Relationship Isn’t Marriage Material

 Finding Your Spiritual Equal

-So how can we avoid falling into these traps that will lead to an ultimately unhappy marriage that falls short of God’s purposes?
+So, how can we avoid falling into these traps that will lead to an ultimately unhappy marriage that falls short of God’s purposes?
+More positively, how can you do your best to ensure you’re committing to a healthy relationship with a life partner who is genuinely good marriage material?

 If you see some of these warning signs in your own relationship, be honest, re-evaluate, and take a break

-Ask trusted friends and mentors for their opinion and prayers
+Ask trusted friends and mentors for their opinions and prayers

-Because ‘the heart is deceitful above all things, and desperately sick’ (Jeremiah 17:9), we need others to help us see what we can’t.
-If you feel uneasy about the relationship, you’re probably onto something and this is the time to involve others.
+Because ‘the heart is deceitful above all things, and desperately sick’ (Jer 17.9” data-version=”esv” data-purpose=”bible-reference”>Jeremiah 17:9), we need others to help us see what we can’t.
+If you feel uneasy about the relationship, you’re probably onto something, and this is the time to involve others.
+This is the time to seek input from a best friend or trusted family member for their wisdom.
+‘Where there is no guidance, a people falls, but in an abundance of counselors there is safety’ (Proverbs 11:14).

 Trust that God can provide a godly spouse for you

-One of the things that tempts people to enter a relationship with someone who’s Christian, but less mature, is the fear that there’s no one better.
+One of the things that tempts people to enter a relationship with someone who’s Christian but less mature is the fear that there’s no one better.
 Totally understandable, but God encourages us that ‘I am the Lord, the God of all flesh.
 Is anything too hard for me?’
-(Jeremiah 32:27) He can easily provide the right person for you.
+(Jer 32.27” data-version=”esv” data-purpose=”bible-reference”>Jeremiah 32:27) He can easily provide the right person for you.

 Pursue Christ and become the kind of person you’d like to marry

-I can’t tell you that, if you just put God first, he’ll give you a godly spouse.
-But, on the authority of God’s Word, I can promise you that making Christ your treasure will satisfy you more than getting married.
+I can’t tell you that if you just put God first, he’ll give you a godly spouse.
+But, on the authority of God’s Word, I can promise that making Christ your treasure will satisfy you more than getting married.

 • ‘I am the bread of life; whoever comes to me shall not hunger, and whoever believes in me shall never thirst.’
-(John 6:35)
+(John 6.35” data-version=”esv” data-purpose=”bible-reference”>John 6:35)

 Can another person ever do that?